 There is no shortage of water bottle brands on the market; S’ip by S’well Insulated Stainless Steel Water Bottleis the one my college daughter loves and uses every single day.
 Cold liquids stay cold for 24 hours (or hot for 12 hours) which means she never has to waste money on a plastic water bottle while she’s on the go from class to the gym and back to her apartment again.
 They come in a gorgeous colors, designs and sizes, holding 9, 17 or 25 ounces.

-Yes, you probably suggested to your kid that they pack an umbrella when they were getting ready for school but, if it slipped through the cracks, now’s the time to send one like this Lightweight Travel Umbrella that can be slipped into a backpack.
+Yes, you probably suggested to your kid that they pack an umbrella when they were getting ready for school but, if it slipped through the cracks, now’s the time to send one like this Travel Umbrella that can be tucked into a backpack.

 There are vast selections of protein bars and you know which ones your kids like the most.
 Our family favorites are KIND Bars which I often handed to my kids, relay style, as they ran out the door during their high school years.
 Send a box of your kid’s favorite bars as a reminder to tuck one into their backpack before leaving for the day.